ashishshinde0901/todo_list/README.md

 # todolist

-<h2>This is a todo list website using html css bootstrap and js it has four features.</h2>
+<h2>This is a todo list website using html css bootstrap and js it has four features all implemented using js functions and DOM manipulation.</h2>

 1. Add
 2. Reset